judith-bourque/judith-bourque/README.md

 ### Hi there! 👋

 I study computer science at Université Laval 🇨🇦.
-My areas of expertise are open data, politics and R.
+My areas of expertise are open data, politics and R packages.

 **What am I up to?**